MohamadKanso/LR_NASDAQ/README.md

 # NASDAQ Linear Regression Trading Model

-This repository contains a Linear Regression (LR) trading model for predicting NASDAQ stock movements and executing a strategy aimed at outperforming the market.
+This contains a Linear Regression trading model for predicting NASDAQ  movements and executing a strategy aimed at outperforming the market.
 Key performance metrics include annual return, Sharpe ratio, maximum drawdown, and volatility.

 ## Features